mchifala/liver-disease-classification/README.md

 # Liver disease prediction
-V1.0: The goal of this project is to predict the classification of liver disease or no liver disease based on biological features.
+V1.0: The goal of this project is to accurately predict whether or not a patient has liver disease based on biological features.

 **Scientific question:**
 Can we accurately predict the development of liver disease in India from certain biological markers?
 If so, can we determine which markers are most useful for the prediction?

+We also want to deploy our classifier as simple REST API to simulate an on-demand prediction service for doctors

 ## Dataset

-The dataset we used consisted of records for 583 patients from a region northeast of Andhra Pradesh, India.
-416 of the patients had liver disease and 167 of the patients were healthy.
+The dataset we used consists of records for 583 patients from a region northeast of Andhra Pradesh, India.
+416 of the patients have liver disease and 167 of the patients are healthy.
 There are 10 biological features per each patient in addition to a class label of 0 or 1 (healthy or liver disease).

 The data is contained in the Indian Liver Patient Dataset (ILPD).csv file of this repository

-## Getting Started
+## Getting started

 These instructions will get you a copy of the project up and running on your local machine.